 By stepping away and minimizing our engagement with technology throughout the day, we allow our heart, mind and body to rejuvenate.
 We not only reclaim our mental independence and inner joy, we minimize the physical issues of technology overuse like text neck, smartphone blindness, stress exhaustion, phantom vibrations and screen syndrome.
 We retake control of how our time is spent.
 We are more productive because we are fresh, relaxed… we break the obsessive hold tech has on our lives.
 We become happier.

 To share your experience, join Leaping the Chasm online: @leapingthechasm on Twitter, Facebook, Tumblr, Instagram, Mogul and Pinterest.

 Take the Unplugged or Unglued reader poll now.

 About Leaping the Chasm

 Leaping the Chasm™ (LTC) provides candid conversations and social media engagement for women in their 40's, 50's and beyond who are undergoing the personal, physical, financial, education and employment transitions that often accompany mid-life.
-These conversations are intended to share experiences, transfer knowledge, improve outlook, make new friends, and help identify opportunities for this powerful demographic.
+LTC shares experiences, transfers knowledge, improves outlook, connects people, and helps identify opportunities for this powerful demographic.